iamartyaa/eLitmus/README.md

 ## A note to the Evaluator

 I'm really sorry I couldn't submit you the website instead I'm submitting this android/app fulfilling all the requirements you mentioned for the website.
 Ideally I am not a web developer instead I am a full stack app developer.
 The reason I am writing you this note is because I would really be thankful if you considered this app as my assignment.
 I know front-end web development and moving towards being a full stack web developer by my interview or joining as an intern.
 I learnt app dev from 0 to top and would do the same in web dev too.
 I I promise to be a full stack web developer by my joining ( if selected for further rounds ).
 Thank you eLitmus.
-I made this app from scratch to fulfill the requirements and would be happy if considered :)

 ## Soft skill to be Assessed